yaroslav-gwit/PyVM-Bhyve/README.md

 # Welcome to the PyVM Bhyve community!
  > WARNING!
 Software is in alpha release state.
 Use at your own risk and don't blame me if something breaks :) This is my first Python project, and there are a lot of hardcoded values, mainly Python dev environment and system paths.
 Keep these default for now, I'll clean up everything eventually.
+Stick to version v0.01-alpha for now, because there would be breaking changes coming!
+For example, typer integration will remove/change old cli flags, all config files would now be converted to pure JSON.

 This project was born out of necessity for fast VM deployments on a "not so modern" hardware, be it an old Dell Optiplex PC or a used Lenovo Thinkpad -- you don't always have the means to buy all new and powerful.
 On one hand, you have old and/or cheap hardware, on the other one, there is modern and mighty hardware -- PyVM works very well with both.